 Student Population: 3,211

 San Joaquin Delta College offers over 75 AA and AS degrees ranging in subjects from horticulture to mathematics.
 There are also several practical technical degree programs offered, dealing with everything from automotive technology to refrigeration.
 The college seeks to provide both students and its community with enriching experiences and events throughout the year.

 Student Population: 17,629

-In addition to ARC’s affordable tuition, this school is currently offering over $200,000 in scholarships to students this year.
+In addition to ARC’s affordable tuition, American River College is currently offering over $200,000 in scholarships to students this year.
 This may not seem like a lot of money compared to the scholarship funds of major universities that can reach into the tens of millions of dollars, but ARC students don’t need that much with such low tuition.

 Student Population: 29,701

 Mission Viejo, Calif.

 The affordability Saddleback College offers is nothing short of incredible.
 While the majority of community colleges in California feature very low tuition, Saddleback is the cheapest community college in California by a significant margin.
 One of the beautiful things about Saddleback’s pricing is that it’s conceivable to pay the entire tuition out of pocket, which in today’s education market is almost unheard of.